The Clear Edge

 Component 4: Systematic Outreach Engine

 Most people do random outreach.
-Message people when they feel like it.
-No system.
-No follow-up.
-No conversion tracking.
+They message people when they feel like it, with no system, no follow-up, and no conversion tracking.

 Valentina built an outreach system: